YCChenVictor/blog-articles/concept/object-oriented-design.md

 ### Step 6: Implement the design

 Translate the design into actual code using a programming language.
 Follow the design principles and guidelines to implement the classes, their relationships, and their behaviors.
-Please refer to [object oriented programming] and [SOLID].
+Please refer to [object oriented programming](concept/object-oriented-programming).

 ### Step 7: Test and iterate